 Master of Divinity students can fulfill their Contextual Education requirement through the Teaching Parish program, which allows students to serve as pastors-in-charge in local church communities or as assistant pastors to gain ministerial experience.
-The program is open to United Methodist students appointed to student pastorates as well as students serving pastorates in other denominations and in non-denominational churches.

-The program is a cooperative venture between Candler and UMC Conferences, other denominations and non-denominational churches.
+The program is a cooperative venture between Candler and UMC Conferences, other denominations and nondenominational churches, and is open to United Methodist students appointed to student pastorates as well as students serving pastorates in other denominations and in nondenominational churches.